stamara6/Haptoglobin/README.md

 - press "Reconstruct spectrum" to plot Hp proteoforms generated in silico over the native MS mass profile, where available
 - press "Add maximas" to plot maximas detected in the native MS mass profile
 - point to the bar to see its mass and the glycan composition
-- point to any other proteoform to see the difference in mass and glycan composition with the previously clicked proteoform
+- point to any other proteoform to see the difference in mass and glycan composition compared to the previously clicked proteoform

 ## optimized view for Google Chrome browser